 Galvin Library provides online publishing services for faculty members and graduate students, including peer-reviewed online journals, newsletters, and technical reports.
 We currently host the Journal of Algebraic Statistics.

 Copyright plays an important role in universities as they are both consumers and creators of content that is governed by copyright.
-Contact firstname.lastname@example.org for questions such as:
+You can read more about copyright on our Finding Media Research Guide.
+Contact email@example.com for questions such as:

 OER refers to educational materials that are in the public domain or are licensed for open use.
 These materials are free to use, adapt, and redistribute.
-If you are interested in learning more, or finding OER materials for your classes, please contact your subject librarian.
+If you are interested in learning more, or finding OER materials for your classes, check out our OER Guide and please contact your subject librarian.